The Economics of Recreational Fishing in America

 The breakdown in dollars spent on fishing trips and equipment expenditures, however, was $25.7 billion for freshwater and $10.3 billion saltwater.
-The average fishing-related expenditure for all anglers, both freshwater, and saltwater, was $1262.
+The average fishing-related spending for all anglers, both freshwater, and saltwater was $1262.

 The ASA 2013 report is even more bullish, pegging total recreational fishing-related expenditures for freshwater anglers (including the Great Lakes) at $33,573,142,087 and $13,416,585,025 for saltwater, for a total of roughly $47 – $48 billion.
 On a Percentage basis, that breaks down to roughly 71% freshwater and 29% saltwater in total retail spending.

-Many related industries are positively affected by the growth and spending on recreational fishing.
-Here are just some with which we are familiar:
+Many related industries are positively affected by the growth of recreational fishing and the increased spending that comes with it.
+Below are just some with which we are familiar:

 - Fishing Gear Manufacturers/Retailers: Anglers spent about $6 billion on fishing equipment, according to the ASA survey.
-This means that they need more advanced gear that is durable, reliable and functional.
+They are buying more advanced gear with a focus on design, functionality, and reliability.
 As more people engage in recreational fishing, equipment and tackle manufacturers and retailers stand to benefit as demand for gear such as rods and reels, artificial and natural baits, hooks, lines, and electronics such as depth/fish finders continues to grow.

-- Special Equipment/Auxiliary Equipment: Boat, pickup truck, kayak, camping and outdoor/fishing apparel makers and retailers are also winners as anglers purchase equipment that helps support their activity.
+- Special Equipment/Auxiliary Equipment: Sportfishing boat, pickup truck, kayak, camping and outdoor/fishing apparel makers and retailers are also big winners as anglers purchase more equipment that helps support their activity.

 - Supportive & Miscellaneous Services/Fees: All states require that we buy a recreational fishing license, permit or tag before we can cast a line in the water, resulting in hundreds of millions of dollars in fees and revenues.
 Many even require you to purchase separate licenses for freshwater and saltwater fishing.
 Land purchase and leases for the purpose of fishing also generates significant revenues, estimated at over $3 billion in 2011.
 Sport fishing magazines and books are also big beneficiaries of our passion for fishing, as you might have guessed, catering to millions of subscribers and readers annually.

-For most of us, recreational fishing is just about spending a good time with family, friends or fellow anglers.
-It could be a chance to bond with nature and to kick back and relax.
-But those who don’t understand how recreational fishing connects and contributes to the greater economy are definitely not seeing the whole picture or full value of the sport.
+For most of us, sport fishing is just about spending a good time with family, friends or fellow anglers.
+It also provides a chance to bond with nature and to kick back and relax for many of us.
+But we also must understand how recreational fishing connects and contributes to the greater economy to get a more complete picture of the sport’s value.

 Recreational fishing is a multibillion-dollar industry that involves over a quarter million jobs, permanent and seasonal, and generates billions of dollars in wages and salaries, as well as local, state and federal tax revenues.
 Yes, it is a sport first and foremost to most of us – but it is also big business in our great U.S. of A and a significant driver of our local, state and national economies.